-The General Studies - Pre-BSN Specialization A.S

-degree (along with an A.A.S. in Nursing) is intended for transfer into Bachelor of Nursing (BSN) degrees at many four-year colleges.
+- The General Studies Pre-BSN Specialization AS degree (along with an AAS in Nursing) is intended for transfer into Bachelor of Nursing (BSN) degrees at many four-year colleges.
 Students are eligible to apply to our Associates of Nursing degree during their first semester of study.
 If accepted, they should plan on completing both degrees.
 Students can then complete their Bachelor's degree in one year at several of our transfer partner schools.
-The Allied Health Preparation, Pre-Nursing degree is a Career Studies Certificate (CSC) that prepares students for applying to the JTCC Nursing A.A.S. degree.

-The Nursing A.A.S. degree is an applied degree that prepares students to become a registered nurse.
+Students who are planning on entering into non-nursing health occupations (respiratory therapy, dental hygiene, etc.) may find that this degree contains all the required prerequisites for their intended program. - The Certified Nurse Aide/Medication Aide CSC is a Career Studies Certificate (CSC) designed to provide entry-level training for nurse aides and for occupational progression to become a Medication Aide.
+This program prepares students for the Virginia Board of Nursing's occupational exams for Certified Nursing Assistant and Registered Medication Aide. - The Nursing AAS degree is an applied degree that prepares students to become a registered nurse.
 Students should consult the degree description for admission requirements.